hostjane/hostjane.github.io/about.markdown

 HostJane was originally started in Queensland in 2017 by Tunde Reid-Kapo to build websites for local businesses and startups on Australia’s Gold Coast who didn’t have a website and couldn’t afford Aussie web designer prices.

 On August 8, 2018 HostJane, Inc. was officially incorporated in Wyoming, U.S.

-Around this time the company changed direction and began working on a marketplace with a better workspace to make HostJane a resource for people looking for skilled workers in addition to being a hosting company.
-Within 6 months, Australia entered a recession in early 2019 for the first time in 30 years.
-When the coronavirus disease 2019 (COVID-19) pandemic swept the world the following year in 2020, HostJane’s marketplace platform was still in the middle of being developed as a resource for buyers and sellers.

-The pandemic caused serious delays to HostJane's development.

-COVID-19 also emphasized the urgency for an independent resource—not publicly-traded and beholden to profit-squeezing shareholders—that is focused solely on keeping money moving for struggling freelancers.

-Three years after its incorporation and numerous delays, the marketplace at HostJane Skills eventually launched in October 2021.
-HostJane helps businesses do smarter work.
+Continuing through a global pandemic and recession, facing the same numerous delays that affected other businesses during COVID-19, HostJane's mission hasn't changed.
+To keep money moving for businesses by assisting people to get better results at work.

-Highlighted by HostJane's principles of payment protection, lower costs, simplicity, quality and variety; we connect freelancers to small and mid-sized companies to create new income streams from trading skills remotely.
+<span class="red">Highlighted by HostJane's principles of payment protection, lower costs, simplicity, quality and variety; we connect skilled freelancers to primarily small and medium-sized businesses, with our goal to assist people to either grow their existing business or to create new income streams.</span>

-Learn more about the HostJane idea, our mission, and our vision and values.
+Learn more about the [HostJane's mission](https://www.hostjane.com/about), and our vision and values.

 # Who are the people behind HostJane?

-HostJane is supported by Tunde Reid-Kapo who founded it to build websites for small businesses.
-In 2018, Tunde funded and helped to develop a server provisioning module with Blesta, an American software company in California; to provide security, speed and reliability for businesses deploying cloud computes on the Vultr platform.
+HostJane is supported by Tunde Reid-Kapo who founded the company initially to design and build affordable websites for small businesses.
+In 2018, Tunde funded and helped to develop a server provisioning module with Blesta, a California-based software company, to provide security, speed and reliability for businesses deploying cloud computes on the Vultr cloud platform.

-# Why doesn't HostJane have an iOS or Android app?
+# Does HostJane have an iOS or Android app?

-Traditionally while web hosting companies have let third-parties publish and curate management apps for their computes or servers through iOS and Android, it’s often not part of the core service and those server managers often don’t officially involve the core development team.

-HostJane is no exception to that trend.
-HostJane will always be run like an early-stage startup with two linked businesses, web hosting and freelance marketplace platform.
-We are focused on developing our marketplace web app with a proprietary workspace for sellers and buyers to trade.
-Our marketplace web app syncs across all devices.
+No - like many hosting businesses, we prefer to let users manage their servers through a web application that runs in the browser.
+While it can be accessed via mobile, HostJane's marketplace application with its powerful messaging features and smart workspace with [boards, lists, and cards](/buyers/hostjane-workspace/) in orders, was designed for freelancers working from home to run on their tablets and desktops.

+Our marketplace web app syncs instantly across all devices.

 # What is HostJane's relationship with female equality?